atyvaert/ML--predicting-hotel-prices/README.md

 categorical variables, for these variables we had to create dummy variables.
 To not have to many variables, a maximum cardinality of 10 was imposed for most of these variables.
 3 additional variables were created as well:
-- room_type_conflict: equals 1 if the assigned room isn't equal to the reserved room type.
+- room_type_conflict: equals 1 if the assigned room is not equal to the reserved room type.
 - time_between_arrival_checkout and time_between_arrival_cancel: difference in days between arrival and checkout (positive) or cancellation (negative).
 - nr_weekdays and nr_weekenddays: decomposes nr_nights in weekdays and weeekend days.

 Next to that, variables that have a high correlation were deleted.
-Lastly, log transformations were performed on some variables to make them less skewed.
+Lastly, log transformations were performed on some variables to make them less skewed and reduce the range of their data.

 ---------------------------------------------------------------------------------------------------
 FEATURE_ENGINEERING2
 ---------------------------------------------------------------------------------------------------
 Same as Feature_engineering, but the variable day_of_month_arrival is added.
 The authors created a separate file because all information in the report is on the first version of FE.
-We only decided to add this because of the better prediction.
+We only decided to add this variable because of the better model performance.

 ---------------------------------------------------------------------------------------------------
 FEATURE_ENGINEERING_PCA